kea333/Project-A_causal_Bayesian_network_model_for_early_diagnosis_of_autism/README.md

 #### 2nd upload : - minor corrections wrt typographical error, comma placements, references, and clarification.

-#### _This paper was written before the advent of - and without the use of - ChatGPT, LLMs, and Generative AI._
+#### _This paper was written before the advent of - and without the use of - ChatGPT, LLMs, and current Generative AI._